cryon/octo-mode/readme.md

 Please report any issues you find with the mode and feel free to send me pull-requests with improvements!

-If you send a merge-request please make sure that your commits contains exacly what you indent them to.
+If you send a merge-request please make sure that your commits contains exactly what you indent them to.
 Refrain from doing more than one logical change in each commit and rebase your branch on this repository's master branch to avoid interleaved commits from different branches.